Department of Biomedical Engineering

 Innovative Therapies (Information Technology for Healthcare Engineering degree)

-Future graduates will acquire a solid skills in developing projects associated with Theranostics, which ranges from Nanosciences to the design of integrated healthcare systems.
+Future graduates will acquire solid skills in developing projects associated with Theranostics, which ranges from Nanosciences to the design of integrated healthcare systems.
 They will be able to design heterogeneous microsystems dedicated to healthcare or innovative biosystems by virtual prototyping, develop hybrid sensors dedicated to healthcare, or develop instrumental chains linked to microfluidics and allowing for the analysis of biological data.

 Students can also complete a Master's degree in Micro-Nano-Electronics